weaveworks/weave-gitops-enterprise/docs/cicd.md

    - run integration tests for backend
    - build and publish artifacts: container images, npm packages, binaries and helm charts
 3. Pull Request is reviewed
-4. When approved and merged, another github workflow is executed that:
+4. When approved and merged, `deploy` [github workflow](../.github/workflows/deploy) is executed that:
    - run build and test steps for the integrated code
    - run a set of e2e or smoker tests to ensure the app is health
 5. Once passes CI for main and artifacts are built and pushed.
 The release candidate is then